Murder in the Mews: The Incredible Theft

 A house party is underway at the home of Lord Mayfield, a rising politician and a millionaire whose riches came from his engineering prowess.
 With him are Air Marshal Sir George Carrington, his wife and son (Lady Julia and Reggie); Mrs Vanderlyn, a beautiful brunette American; and Mrs Macatta, a forthright MP.
 Mr Carlile, Lord Mayfield's secretary, joins them for dinner.
 The reason for the house party becomes obvious when all but Lord Mayfield and Sir George leave the dinner table, as they will discuss the plans for a new fighter aircraft that would give Britain supremacy in the air.
 They discuss Mrs Vanderlyn, who is involved in espionage.
 Lord Mayfield invited her to tempt her with something big – the plans for the new fighter – to trap her once and for all.

 All guests retire for bed except Lord Mayfield and Sir George.
-Carlile is sent to get the plans for the fighter from the safe, so he set off for the study, colliding with Mrs Vanderlyn who wants to retrieve her handbag.
+Carlile is sent to get the plans for the fighter from the safe, so he set off for the study, colliding with Mrs Vanderlyn who wants to retrieve a book she had forgotten in the drawing room.
 The two men walk along the terrace, when Lord Mayfield is startled by a figure leaving the study by the French window, although Sir George sees nothing.
 When they enter the study, Carlile has the papers out but Lord Mayfield quickly sees that the plans of the fighter itself are gone.
 Carlile is adamant that they were in the safe and he put them on the table.
 He was distracted when he heard a woman's scream in the hallway and ran out to find Leonie, Mrs Vanderlyn's maid, who claimed that she had seen a ghost.
 Carlile had not otherwise left the study.
 Sir George suggests calling in Hercule Poirot immediately.